Listening carefully to your customers and prospects helps you close more deals and achieve sales success.

 Here’s how top sales professionals react to strong verbal and non-verbal buying signals.

-• They’re willing to talk further?
+• Are they willing to talk further?
 Don’t give them too much, too quick.

 • They respond quickly to your communication?
 Again, don’t be tempted to overload your comms for the sake of a quicker sale.